Benjamín Labatut: When We Cease to Understand the World

-When We Cease to Understand the World has been translated into 22 languages by publishers from Germany, China, the United States, France, Holland, England, and Italy.
-The English edition of the book was shortlisted for the International Booker Prize in 2021, and in July 2021, Barack Obama included the book in his last reading list for the summer, which Obama shared on his Twitter account.
-It was selected for the New York Times Book Reviews "10 Best Books of 2021" list.
+When We Cease to Understand the World has been translated into 22 languages by publishers from Germany, China, the United States, France, the Netherlands, England, and Italy.
+The English edition of the book was shortlisted for the International Booker Prize in 2021.
+It was selected for The New York Times Book Review's "10 Best Books of 2021" list.
+In 2024, it was listed by the New York Times as #83 in its list of 100 Best Books of the 21st century.